 At the Vincent Smith School, homework is assigned at the teachers' discretion.
 (If homework conflicts with a religious observance and the school has received a letter to that effect from a parent/guardian, the student may make up the homework at the conclusion of the religious observance.)
 If a parent is in doubt as to the homework, please log onto Google Classroom for additional information.
-Google Classroom is used to communicate with parents and students on a daily basis.
+All homework is posted on Google classroom, which is used to communicate with parents and students daily.
 The preparation of homework is a shared responsibility - student-parent-teacher.
 Please contact the specific teacher as soon as possible with any problem concerning the homework.
 If homework is not completed or inadequately prepared, parents will be notified by the teacher.
 Continued failure to prepare and turn in homework will be considered a deficiency, which can lead to detention and affect a student's final grade.